 What is visual content?

-The term ‘visual marketing is broad and includes online and offline visual assets such as those that are used for:
+So, the term ‘visual content marketing’ is broad and includes online and offline visual assets such as those that are used for:

-- Web site appearance (page imagery, staff portraits, product, testimonials etc)
+- Web sites (page imagery, staff portraits, product, testimonials etc)

 - Press and media coverage